 This depends on the routes you have a preference for (see the Your Teacher Training section):

 - For anyone on the bursary route, you must have completed your viva before 1st August 2019.
 If you have outstanding corrections after this date, you will need to discuss this with a member of our team.

 - To be considered for the salaried route, you must have completed your thesis, viva and any outstanding corrections before 1st August 2019.
 Here, the requirements are stricter to reflect the challenge and workload of the salaried route.

 This is yet to be determined for our 2020 cohort and is dependent on school capacity to sponsor.
 More information on sponsosrship, including a register of interest for 2020, can be found here.

 Can I apply to teach a foreign language if I’m a native speaker but my PhD is in another subject?

 To be considered for the programme, you must hold a PhD in the subject you wish to teach.
 Therefore candidates who only have knowledge of a language through being a native speaker wouldn’t meet this requirement and, instead, should apply to teach the subject of their PhD.
 Candidates who should be eligible to teach a foreign language would include those with a PhD in the language/literature of the language they wish to teach.

 Can I apply if I already hold Qualified Teacher Status (QTS) or an equivalent such as QTLS?

 Unfortunately not.
 RIS is a teacher-training route and therefore can only consider those who do not already have QTS or QTLS.
-For international applicants, you may be eligible to gain QTS through your undergraduate degree, in this case, it is imperative you do not apply for QTS through this route, as this will make you ineligible to join the RIS programme.
+For international applicants, you may be eligible to gain QTS through your undergraduate degree.
+In this instance, it is imperative you do not apply for QTS through this route, as gaining QTS that way will make you ineligible to join the RIS programme.